erich666/jgt-code/Volume_02/Number_2/Wong1997/readme.txt

 Executable Demo

-Two executable demonstration programs (sphere.gz and plane.gz) are available for download.
-Program sphere demonstrates the appearances of various Hammersley and Halton point sets on the sphere.
-Program plane demonstrates the appearances of various Hammersley and Halton point sets on the 2D plane.
-Both programs run on SGI IRIX with OpenGL.
-They are compressed by gzip.

 Running instructions for both programs: When the program (both demo programs) starts, users can press key "1" - "9" and "A" - "B".
 Each key toggles the drawing of one point set (see the following table):